Book file PDF easily for everyone and every device.

 - amphibian - Wiktionary!

 Invasive hybrid tiger salamander genotypes impact native amphibians.
 Schachner, A. Spontaneous motor entrainment to music in multiple vocal mimicking species.
 Schlaepfer, M. Challenges in evaluating the impact of the trade in amphibians and reptiles on wild populations.
 BioScience 55, — Silvertown, J. A new dawn for citizen science.
 Spellerberg, I. The amphibian and reptile trade with particular reference to collecting in Europe.
 Spitzen-van der Sluijs, A. Clinically healthy amphibians in captive collections and at pet fairs: a reservoir of Batrachochytrium dendrobatidis.
-Amphibia-Reptilia 32, — Tapley, B.
+Amphibia-Reptilia 32, — Tapley, B.go to site

 Dynamics of the trade in reptiles and amphibians within the United Kingdom over a ten-year period.
 Thompson, D. The History of Animals—Aristotle.
 London: John Bell.
 Titon, S. Captivity effects on immune response and steroid plasma levels of a Brazilian toad Rhinella schneideri.